8dcc/binary-conversions/README.md

-# binary-conversions
+# Binary conversions
-Tiny C program for converting to decimal, binary, octal and hexadecimal
+**Tiny C program for converting to decimal, binary, octal and hexadecimal**